A VPN is short for a Virtual Private Network, but you can think of it as simply as a tool to mask your IP address.

 These servers can also be rented for running bots & scrapers that crawl websites for all sorts of reasons, popular uses include fetching pricing data for analysis on competitors pricing.

 Hosting providers can also host VPN software.
 In that way a technical person can create their own person VPN service.
+So a hosting provider isn’t mutual exclusive to just website hosting, they can be used for hosting bots & VPNs as well.

 How can you detect if an IP address belongs to a Hosting Provider?